Find Affordable College Courses

 Iowa City, IA

 With a ranking of #10, University of Iowa did quite well on this year’s best value schools for linguistics and comparative literature students.
-Located in the city of Iowa City, Iowa is a public school with a very large student population.
+Located in the city of Iowa City, Iowa is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Iowa are $31,905 per year.
+The average tuition and fees for an out-of-state undergraduate student at Iowa are $31,905 a year.

 Best Linguistics & Comparative Literature Colleges by State